ICTU/sonar/README.md

         volumes:
             - /db/var/lib/mysql:/var/lib/mysql

+> Note: Change the passwords above to your own secret value

+> Note: The docker images are built automatically when the code is updated in GitHub.
+This behaviour is configured at: https://hub.docker.com/r/ictu/sonar/~/settings/automated-builds/

 ## Adding plugins
 Add the url of the plugin to be installed to ```./plugins/plugin-list```

+> Note: Starting with SonarQube 6.7, commercial plugins can only be installed on the non-free edition of SonarQube.
+For this reason, the VB.Net plugin is not installed on this image.

 ## Creating and modifying quality profiles